yanivgoldman/TeleHound/README.md

 # Telegram C2 Message Extractor

 A security research tool for extracting and analyzing messages from Telegram bots used as covert Command & Control (C2) channels by malware.
-When malware authors embed Telegram Bot API tokens in their payloads, this tool enables researchers to intercept, monitor, and archive attacker communications using those extracted tokens.
+When malware authors embed Telegram Bot API tokens in their payloads, this tool enables researchers to intercept, monitor, and disrupt attacker communications using those extracted tokens.

 ## Background